KenChenRyan/gamePricer/README.md

 - Can find prices of individual games.

 ### To Do
 - The grey market place given is the lowest but after version 1.0 could be specified to display the highest, mean. or median as well or instead of.
+This is possible by going through the different grey market places gg(dot)deals displays.